pschool-in/curriculum/content/science/food-1.md

 ## Answer the following in one word (by drag drop)

 ```
-Coal burning stove is also known as *Shegadi*.
+Coal-burning stove is also known as *Shegadi*.
 The process by which foodstuffs become tastier and easier to digest is *heating*.
 Foods which we eat mostly without cooking are *fruits*.
-A device which use the energy of direct sunlight to cook is *Solar cooker*.
+A device that uses the energy of direct sunlight to cook is *Solar cooker*.
 Grilled sandwiches can also be made with the help of *toaster*.

 ```